Downloadable Forms (Adobe Acrobat recommended when filling in petition online)

 What You Need to Know About Taking Classes Outside of Biola University

-- If you are given permission by your Graduation Counselor to transfer in classes your last semester, be advised that you will not be placed on the graduation list until all transcripts (and graduation documents) have been received by the Registrar’s Office no later than April 15 if planning to graduate that May, and November 15 if you plan to graduate that December.
-If a transcript or document needed for graduation comes in after the 15th, you will not be able to participate in the upcoming graduation.
+- If you are given permission by your Graduation Counselor to transfer in classes your last semester, be advised that you will not be placed on the graduation list until all transcripts (and graduation documents) have been received by the Registrar’s Office no later than March 15 if planning to graduate that May, and November 15 if you plan to graduate that December.
+If a transcript or document needed for graduation comes in after the above dates, you will not be able to participate in the upcoming graduation.
 You may participate in the next available graduation assuming all transcripts and necessary documents are received by the next deadline.

 - Your degree will be posted on the next available posting date if any transcript is received after the graduation date.
 All classes taken at other colleges/universities will only transfer to Biola with a “C” or higher (a C-minus will not count).
 Check with the Office of the Registrar either in person or online to see if the class you need is pre-approved.